jsk336/docs/docs/api/antha/scanner.md

   published: 2014-11-14
   antha_version: 0.0.1
   package: antha/scanner
+  description: Package scanner implements a scanner for Antha source text.
 ---
 # scanner
 --
     import "."

-Package scanner implements a scanner for Go source text.
+Package scanner implements a scanner for Antha source text.
 It takes a []byte as source which can then be tokenized through repeated calls to the Scan method.

 ## Usage